librato/api-docs/source/includes/_pagination.md

 ## Response Parameters

->Get the third page for the query "api" where each page has a length of 10 metrics.
+>Example: Request to get the third page for the query "api" where each page has a length of 10 metrics.

->Request:

 ```shell
 curl \